-- 2 Delineate those trends which are deemed most relevant i.e. to have potential significance to the company for further more detailed investigation. - 3 Undertake an in-depth analysis on the possible impact of these selected trends on the company's current product or markets.
+- Seek to maintain an awareness of broad trends in each of the key environmental factors outlined earlier.
+At this stage, scanning need not be detailed so long as trends are monitored. - Delineate those trends which are deemed most relevant (i.e. to have potential significance to the company) for further, more detailed investigation. - Undertake an in-depth analysis on the possible impact of these selected trends on the company's current product or markets.
 In particular, this analysis should delineate the extent to which the trend is an opportunity or a threat and the potential magnitude of its impact.
-In addition, an analysis should be made of the extent to which the trends isolated open up new opportunities. - 4 Forecast the future direction of the trends isolated. - 5 Further analyse possible effects of the forecasted trends on future product or market momentum:(a) on the assumption of no action, (b) on the assumption that trends are responded to. - 6 The final step is to assess the implication of the preceding analysis for overall strategic decision making.
+In addition, an analysis should be made of the extent to which the isolated trends open up new opportunities. - 4 Forecast the future direction of the isolated trends. - Further analyse possible effects of the forecasted trends on future product or market momentum: (a) on the assumption of no action, (b) on the assumption that trends are responded to. - The final step is to assess the implication of the preceding analysis for overall strategic decisionmaking.

 This framework for environmental appraisal represents a structured and logical approach to this procedure.
 Moreover, it fulfils many of the requirements outlined earlier for an effective appraisal system.
-However, there are still practical problems in this appraisal process which we need to consider further.
+However, there are still practical problems in this appraisal process that we need to consider further.